-Before registering for classes, Tuberculosis (TB) and measles (rubeola) immunization clearances must be submitted.
+Before registering for classes, Tuberculosis (TB) and Immunization clearances must be submitted.

 You may be accepted to Leeward CC without the required clearances, but you will not be able to register for classes until the clearances are received.

-Health clearances should be submitted with your UH System Application to our Admissions & Records Office, AD 220 (during renovations located at DH-A 108, or to the Student Health Center in room DH-A 104.
-Please be sure to write your full name and UH Number on the health clearances and other documents that you submit.
+Health clearances should be submitted with your UH System Application to our Admissions & Records Office at their temporary location, DH-A 108, or to the Student Health Center in room DH-A 104.
+Please be sure your full name, date of birth and UH Number are on the health clearances and other documents that you submit.

 In compliance with public health regulations, new students must show evidence that they are free of active tuberculosis before they are allowed to register for courses.

 Note: TB Clearance policies are subject to change; check with the Admissions Office for the most current information.